Messenger

 prostate cancer

-Prostate cancer is one of the most common cancers in men, especially for those aged 60 and above.
-It develops when prostate cells grow abnormally and rapidly, eventually forming a cancerous mass that obstructs the urinary tract.
-These cancer cells can spread to other parts of the body, such as the seminal vesicles, bladder, lower urinary tract, lymph nodes, bones, lungs, and liver, causing damage to these organs and potentially leading to death.
+Prostate Cancer (Prostate Cancer) is a common cancer in men, especially those aged 60 and older.
+It occurs when prostate cells grow abnormally and rapidly, eventually forming a tumor that obstructs the urinary tract.
+These cancer cells can spread to other organs such as the seminal vesicles, bladder, lower ureters, lymph nodes, bones, lungs, and liver, causing damage to those organs and potentially leading to death.

 Risk Factors for Prostate Cancer

-Recent data shows that the incidence of prostate cancer is increasing.
-The risk factors for developing this disease include:
+The incidence of prostate cancer is currently increasing.
+Risk factors include:

-• Genetics Men with a family history of prostate cancer, particularly if their father or brothers have had the disease, are at a higher risk than the general population.
+• Genetics: Those with a family history (father or siblings) of prostate cancer are at a higher risk than the general population.

-This disease progresses slowly and may not show symptoms in the early stages.
-It is only when the cancerous cells grow large enough to compress the urethra that symptoms related to urination begin to appear:
+This disease develops gradually and may not show any symptoms in the early stages until the cancer cells grow enough to compress the urethra, causing urinary issues such as:

 • Frequent urination